 The Class Descriptions page has more information about the individual classes.

-Each class is supervised by Teacher KimAnne and three parents or caregivers, providing a high adult to child ratio and ensuring that each class goes smoothly.
+Each class is supervised by Teacher Rachel and two or three parents or caregivers, providing a high adult to child ratio and ensuring that each class goes smoothly.
 The class representatives assign the participation schedule and create a calendar at the beginning of each month.
 The monthly hours required from each parent or caregiver depend on the class size and frequency.
-For example, Pre-K classes meet three times a week and have a pool of 13-15 adults to choose from, so parents end up working two or three times a month.
+For example, Pre-K classes meet four times a week and have a pool of 13-15 adults to choose from, so parents end up working three or four times a month.

 The Parent Agreement page has more information about adult participation in classes.